DIII-D: History

 In May 1974, AEC selected General Atomics to build the Doublet III magnetic fusion experiment based on the success of earlier Doublet I and II magnetic confinement experiments.
 In Feb 1978, the Doublet III fusion experiment achieved its first operation with plasma at General Atomics.
 The machine was later upgraded and renamed DIII-D in 1986.

 The DIII-D program achieved several milestones in fusion development, including the highest plasma β (ratio of plasma pressure to magnetic pressure) ever achieved at the time (early 1980s) and the highest neutron flux (fusion rate) ever achieved at the time (early 1990s).
 Major scientific discoveries include the validation of sheared flow suppression of turbulence in the 1990s as well as both active and passive edge localized mode suppression mechanisms in the 2000s.

-In 2021, the program announced an improved boundary cooling approach, replacing a gaseous solution with a boron, boron nitride, lithium powder mixture.
+In 2021, the program announced an improved boundary cooling approach, replacing a gaseous solution with a mixture of boron, boron nitride, and lithium powders.
 This dissipated the plasma's heat and protected the reactor walls.